veromejia/AirBnB_clone/README.md

 --- | ---
-base_model.py |contain the parent class BaseModel and defines all common attributes/methods for other classes: user.py |inherits from BaseModel, and contains the publics class attribute for user amentiy.py | inherits from BaseModel, and contains the publics class attribute for user city.py | inherits from BaseModel, and contains the publics class attribute for user state.py | inherits from BaseModel, and contains the publics class attribute for user place.py | inherits from BaseModel, and contains the publics class attribute for user review.py | inherits from BaseModel, and contains the publics class attribute for user __init.py__ |
+base_model.py |contain the parent class BaseModel and defines all common attributes/methods for other classes: user.py |inherits from BaseModel, and contains the publics class attribute for user amentiy.py | inherits from BaseModel, and contains the publics class attribute for amenity city.py | inherits from BaseModel, and contains the publics class attribute for city state.py | inherits from BaseModel, and contains the publics class attribute for state place.py | inherits from BaseModel, and contains the publics class attribute for place review.py | inherits from BaseModel, and contains the publics class attribute for review __init.py__ |

 ## UNITTEST